federueda/ASW/README.md

 Prove that you have covered the following:

-- **Only final data structures:** variables are Immutable.
+- **9.1 Only final data structures:** variables are Immutable.
 The immutable nature of variables in a functional programming language benefits in the form of preserving the state throughout the execution of a program.
 See example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L7).

-- **Side effects free functions:** pure functions always produce the same output with the same arguments disregard of other factors and they are also deterministic.
+- **9.2 Side effects free functions:** pure functions always produce the same output with the same arguments disregard of other factors and they are also deterministic.
 You can see a side effects free functions example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L72).

-- **The use of higher order functions:** functions in the functional programming style are treated as variables.
+- **9.3 The use of higher order functions:** functions in the functional programming style are treated as variables.
 These first-class functions are allowed to be passed to other functions as parameters or returned from functions or stored in data structures.
 A higher-order function is a function that takes other functions as arguments and/or returns functions.
 You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L86).

-- **Use clojures / anonymous functions:** anonymous functions are not defined as standard functions, is not bound to an identifier and they are used once.
+- **9.4 Use clojures / anonymous functions:** anonymous functions are not defined as standard functions, is not bound to an identifier and they are used once.
 You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L34).

-- **Functions as parameters and return values:** You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L66).
+- **9.5 Functions as parameters and return values:** You can see an example in the [code](https://github.com/federueda/ASW/blob/master/src/dsl.py#L66).